 Some other things you need to consider and review when purchasing a piece of equipment sight unseen:

 Fortunately, many coast-to-coast shipping services offer their services to private buyers.
 Do some shopping online or consult the dealer for any reliable, affordable shipping service recommendations.

-Charter Trucks is located in Cloverdale, California, and specializes in sight unseen sales for trucks, trailers, and other equipment and machinery.
+Charter Trucks is located in Cloverdale, California, and specializes in sight unseen sales for trucks, trailers, and other equipment and used heavy machinery.
 Thirty five to seventy percent of their sales each month are sight unseen purchases.
 Their secret: building relationships with their clients and thoroughly evaluating their equipment to instill confidence in potential buyers and eliminate the inherent risks in buying a used piece of equipment.
 Charter offers Work Ready, Work Ready Plus and Value equipment, so you know up front what you are purchasing.
 A committee then prices each unit based on their condition and the various fluctuations in the market to give you a fair price.

 Charter Trucks ensures a smooth, efficient selling process.
 Their main goal is to provide you with the information you need to make a smart purchase that is good for you and your business.
 Along with an on-phone walk around, the company provides detailed pictures and videos of each unit.
 To keep your mind at ease, Charter Trucks also offers the option to purchase warranties on most pieces of equipment.

 Charter Trucks also handles out-of-state deliveries and transactions on a daily basis.
 They provide customers with a wide range of options for delivery and can arrange pick up service to get your purchase home safe.

 The company also offers financing options based on your personal needs and budget.
 They have finance professionals who can guide you through the financing process.
 They work with some of the country’s top lenders, including: